malach-it/developers.boruta/docs/provider-configuration/configure-backends.md

 ## Architecture

-Each identity provider is associated with a backend that helps to get user information for their authentication and identity management.
+For __each client__ you can configure a specific __identity provider__, that will be associated to a __backend__, helping to __provide both authorization and authentication__ for them.
+This way, each client will have a custom interface as mean of authentication for the end-users.

 ![Clients, identity providers, and backends](/assets/images/client-identity-provider-backend-en.png)